LidzDev/pet-cms/brief.md

 You've been tasked with making a booking system for a catsitter.
 The catsitter wants to allow her regular local clients to book catsitting visits via an online interface.

 ## MVP
-A 'Client' needs to be able to enter and update their name and address (street, postcode) and information about their 'Cat's (name, age) and dates they would like to book 'Visits' for.
+A 'Client' needs to be able to enter and update their name and address (street, postcode) and information about their 'Pet's (name, age) and dates they would like to create a 'Booking' for.
 The Catsitter needs to be able to add new clients and delete clients she does not want to work with anymore.
 The Catsitter needs to be able to see a list of visits.

 ## Extensions
 - GDPR means that the client needs to be able to delete their data so that the catsitting CMS is legally compliant